 What are FunnelWeb air filters all about?

-The whole deal with FunnelWeb is the increased surface area of the filter.
+They have benefits over otehr types because of the increased surface area of the filter.
 The profile cut, single layer, single density foam doubles the external surface area of the filter without increasing the original filter size.

 That means twice the surface area to trap dirt, dust, sand and mud for the same performance.
 We like that idea a lot.

-Photo Credit: Enduro21
+Photo Credit: Enduro21+ Future7Media